 While a high school diploma isn't enough preparation for these high-tech jobs, success doesn't hinge solely on a four-year bachelor's degree, either.
 Nationally, this phenomenon was featured on NBC Nightly News, which focused on advanced manufacturing's need for an "up-skilled" workforce.
 Half of all U.S. jobs today are considered "middle-skill," and one of every two new jobs will fall into this category over the next five years.
 In Indiana alone, middle-skill jobs dominate Indiana's job mix today and will continue to do so.

-Conexus Indiana and its regional partners, EcO15, WorkOne Southwest, and Partners for Workforce Solutions have come together to create and promote three initiatives that will help Indiana's workforce up-skill to meet today's workforce needs.
+Conexus Indiana and its regional partners, EcO15, WorkOne Southwest, Center of Workforce Innovations and Partners for Workforce Solutions have come together to create and promote three initiatives that will help Indiana's workforce up-skill to meet today's workforce needs.